Protecting Your Practice from Employee Theft

 One of the greatest sources of confusion and conflict in an office comes from not having clearly written policies and procedures.
 That's why every practice should have a detailed, well-written employee handbook.

-by James West in Business Insurance on Wednesday, September 9, 2015
+Posted in Employment Practices on Wednesday, September 9, 2015

 If you’re like most small businesses, you consider your staff an extension of your family.
 After all, you spend a significant amount of time with them.
 You know them.
 You trust them.
 So, you really don’t have to think about preventive fraud measures, right?